 Comedy is an elusive and fast-moving target to define.
 General public consensus is that humor comes from the unexpected, but this theory is still flawed and doesn't explain everything.
 One thing's for sure: comedy is funny.

-Comedy, as something primarily happy, is directly opposed to Tragedy, but not so much Drama, and can never be perfectly combined with Horror.
-And has been since the day it was conceived as a term, albeit not like we know today; comedy was something with a happy ending, i.e. Dante's Divine Comedy, Tragedy was a something that had a sad ending.
+Comedy, as something primarily happy, is directly opposed to Tragedy, and its most modern definition contrasts against yet can overlap with Drama or possibly Horror.
+And has been since the day it was conceived as a term, albeit not like we know today; comedy was something that either had a happy ending or was written in the common tongue, i.e. Dante's The Divine Comedy, Tragedy was something that had a sad ending.
 Propelled off of Rule of Funny, comedy infects all art forms.
-Its hobbies include satires, parodies, pastiches, playing for laughs, snarking, Irony, and hiding snickerdoodles in its knickerbockers.
+Its hobbies include satires, parodies, pastiches, playing for laughs, snarking, breathless ranting, Irony, and hiding snickerdoodles in its knickerbockers.

 A list of UK comedy writer jargon, which includes many familiar tropes, can be found here.